archivd/interview-prep/resources/markdowns/ruby_on_rails.md

 - Makes querying easy since all records live in a single table.

 **Disadvantages:**
-- Large tables can get “bloated” with irrelevant columns that apply to only some subclasses.
+- Large tables can get "bloated" with irrelevant columns that apply to only some subclasses.
 - Subclass-specific validations and defaults may feel awkward to implement.
 - Schema changes can negatively affect unrelated subclasses.
 - The `type` column is Rails magic and can break if not maintained properly.